 4) Be Flexible With Your Plans –

-So you meet someone at a hostel you really click with.
-Only problem is your leaving for a new destination the next day and will have to part ways. 😦 This is where it pays not to schedule your trip to within an inch of its life!
+So you meet someone at a hostel who you really click with.
+The only problem is your leaving for a new destination the next day and will have to part ways. 🙁 This is where it pays not to schedule your trip to within an inch of its life!

 If you’ve left some breathing room within you itinerary, you can throw caution to the wind and join your new found friend on a little adventure.
 This can lead to some amazing experiences, such as visiting places you’d never thought of travelling to on your own!